A First Step Towards Runtime Analysis of Evolutionary Neural Architecture Search: Constructing Analyzable Problem

 \subsection{Fitness Function Explicitization}

-The fitness function $f$ used to evaluate neural architectures can be interpreted as the fraction of correctly classified points on the unit \new{solid hyperball} contained points $S_D$, which is similar to the definition of $f$ in~\cite{fischer2023first}.
-Then, we can compute the fitness (i.e., classification accuracy) by
+The fitness function $f$ used to evaluate \new{the classification accuracy of} neural architectures can be interpreted as the fraction of correctly classified points on the unit \new{circle} $S$, which is similar to the definition of $f$ in~\cite{fischer2023first}.
+Then, we have

-where $C_D$ is the union of polyhedrons pointed by blocks, $\overline{C_D}=\mathbb{R}^D \backslash C_D$, $L_D\subset S_D$ represents the set of points classified as 1, $\overline{L_D}=\mathbb{R}^D \backslash L_D$, and $\text{{vol}}(\cdot)$ denotes the hypervolume.
-The union of $(C_D \cap L_D)$ and $(\overline{C_D} \cap \overline{L_D})$ represents the hypervolume of instances correctly classified as 1 or 0.
+where $C$ is the union of polyhedrons pointed by blocks, $\overline{C}=\mathbb{R}^2 \backslash C$, $L\subset S$ represents the set of points classified as 1, $\overline{L}=\mathbb{R}^2 \backslash L$, and $\text{{vol}}(\cdot)$ denotes the hypervolume.
+The union of $(C \cap L)$ and $(\overline{C} \cap \overline{L})$ represents the hypervolume of instances correctly classified as 1 or 0.

-The explicit expression of~\myref{eq:fitness_function} relies on the parameters of neurons (hyperplanes), i.e., the weights (angles of normal vectors in spherical coordinates) and biases~\cite{fischer2023first}.
-However, ENAS primarily focuses on the evolution of neural architecture, leaving the optimization of parameters to alternative training approaches like gradient descent.
+The explicit expression of~\myref{eq:fitness_function} relies on the parameters of each neuron. \new{Note that each neuron with binary threshold activation can be seen as a hyperplane (line).
+Thus, the parameters that needed to be tuned are the angle $\varphi$ (weight) of the unit normal vector of each hyperplane and distance (bias) of each hyperplane from the origin~\cite{fischer2023first}.} However, ENAS primarily focuses on the evolution of neural architecture, leaving the optimization of parameters to alternative training approaches like gradient descent.
 The crucial consideration is theoretically guaranteeing the \new{optimal parameters}.
-For this reason, we impose a constraint on the training of parameters (shown in Definition~\ref{def:fixed_parameters_strategy}) to simplify the fitness evaluation progress in ENAS.
+For this reason, we impose a constraint on the training of parameters (shown in Definition~\ref{def:fixed_parameters_strategy}) to simplify the fitness evaluation progress in ENAS. \new{In fact, due to the finite training set, it will inevitably introduce noise (i.e., cannot guarantee the optimal parameter) when evaluating the performance of the architecture.
+However, considering a noisy fitness function is challenging, as it relies on an unknown finite training set and requires to analyze the distribution of the dataset.
+A noisy fitness function is subject for future research.}

-\begin{definition} [Neurons Parameter Training Strategy] The bias of the neuron in A-type blocks is set as $cos(\pi/n)$; both neurons in B-type blocks have a bias of 0, and the angles of these two neurons differ by $(2\pi/n)$; two neurons in C-type blocks have a bias of 0, with angles differing by $(2\pi/n)$, while the third neuron has a bias of $cos(\pi/n)$ and its angle differs by $(\pi/n)$ with the other two neurons. \end{definition}
+\begin{definition} [Neurons Parameter Training Strategy] The bias of the neuron in the A-type block is set as $\cos(\pi/n)$; the bias of the neurons in the B-type block is set as 0, and \new{the difference in $\varphi$ between these neurons is} $(2\pi/n)$; two neurons in C-type blocks have a bias of 0, with \new{$\varphi$} difference of $(2\pi/n)$, while the third neuron has a bias of $\cos(\pi/n)$ and a \new{$\varphi$} difference with the other two neuron of $(\pi/n)$. \new{Then, a training approach such as gradient descent is used to theoretically guarantee the optimal parameters.} \end{definition}

 Furthermore, based on \myref{eq:fitness_function} and Definition~\ref{def:fixed_parameters_strategy}, we give Lemma~\ref{lemma:fitness} to portray how the basic units of neural architecture (i.e., blocks) influence the fitness value.
 The formulation \myref{eq:fitness} is an explicit fitness function that can directly calculate the classification accuracy for any given architecture.